Awards & Honors

 The Zukowski-Kolleng Undergraduate Research Scholarships were made possible through generous gifts from Dr. Mark M. Zukowski, a 1971 graduate of the Biology Department, and Dr. John Kolleng, a 1977 graduate.
 Their fond memories of their senior theses and the role they played in their careers underlie their commitment to today's undergraduate student researchers.

-- 2012 - Jennifer Marvin, Joseph Wiedemer, and Katherine Williams
+- 2012 - Jennifer Marvin and Joseph Wiedemer

 - 2011 - Michael Kiritsy and Alison O'Neill